 Niche: Blogging, Internet Marketing, Entrepreneurship

 I’ll start with my own example, since I know it best.
-I first started making good money with sponsors paying me to place banners and text links on my blog, which continues to this day (see my advertise page for details).
+I first started making good money with sponsors paying me to place banners and text links on my blog.
 Next I did affiliate marketing, initially starting with Perry Marshall’s products like his ebook and renaissance club, since I was studying his materials at the time.
 This led to promoting all kinds of affiliate products and services, from Aweber to 1ShoppingCart, and then the big launches that occur in the Internet Marketing niche.

 After two years of blogging I launched my own course, Blog Mastermind, then another Membership Site Mastermind, and another in partnership with Gideon Shalwick, the Become A Blogger Premium video course.
-Just this year I started doing elite coaching at a minimum of $5,000 a person.
+Then I started doing elite coaching at a minimum of $5,000 a person.